Skip Navigation

 • Add a climate score to each recipe based on the emissions intensity of the ingredients, and present climate-friendly options first.
 This strategy has proven successful in online simulations and randomized clinical trials.

-Our September 8 webinar explored our findings and shared insights from experts on media and food, including Food Network champion Priyanka Naik, journalist and advocate Bel Jacobs, Sentient Media’s Managing Editor Jenny Splitter, Better Food Foundation’s Senior Director of Campaigns Laura Cascada, and Plant Based Treaty’s communications director Nicola Harris.
+Our September 8 webinar explored our findings and shared insights from experts on media and food, including Food Network champion Priyanka Naik, journalist and advocate Bel Jacobs, Sentient Media’s Managing Editor Jenny Splitter, and Plant Based Treaty’s communications director Nicola Harris.